RIGGER 1 CERTIFICATIONS AND QUALIFICATIONS

 What Is a Certified Rigger 1?

-To attain Rigger 1 Certification through the NCCCO, an individual must meet the following CCO Rigger requirements:
+To attain Rigger 1 Certification through the CCO, an individual must meet the following CCO Rigger requirements:

-This should however be pursued after going through training from a reputable, OSHA (Occupational Safety and Health Administration) compliant, and certified training organization.
-Total Equipment Training has NCCCO Certified Riggers and Examiners on staff.
-Contact TET today to speak with our knowledgeable and experience staff.
+Total Equipment Training has CCO Certified Riggers and Examiners on staff.
+Contact TET today to speak with our knowledgeable and experience staff about our rigger level 1 training materials or onsite group rigger training.

 • The Scope of the Rigging Activity